Amy E. Shyer, Ph.D.

 To better understand the dynamics of morphogenesis, the lab measures and perturbs physical aspects of cells in chicken embryos.
 The group conducts experiments in eggs, whole tissue explants, and primary cells extracted from embryos.
 Using these techniques, Shyer seeks to determine whether, given the appropriate physical and chemical contexts, researchers can reconstitute tissue dynamics from cellular components.

 The emergence of feather follicles in birds is analogous to that of hair follicles in mammals.
 The Shyer lab therefore uses avian skin as a model for investigating questions about pattern formation that may be relevant in human skin.
 An applied goal of the lab is to uncover tactics for generating lab-grown tissues that more faithfully mimic their natural counterparts.
 Though scientists can already generate tissue from cultured cells, these products have limited clinical usefulness because they often fail to develop important morphological features.
 For example, skin grafts made from cultured cells using existing techniques do not form hair follicles or sweat glands—a shortcoming that may cause health issues if used to replace damaged skin.
 A lack of sweat glands, for instance, can lead to problems with thermoregulation.

 Previously, Shyer and co-author Alan Rodrigues showed that avian follicle morphology and gene expression patterns depend on contractility-driven cellular mechanics.
-These findings corroborate the scientists’ view that mechanical processes can precede and trigger cell fate-determining gene-expression changes.
+These findings corroborate the scientists’ view that mechanical processes can precede and trigger gene-expression changes that are cell fate-determining.
 Shyer and Rodrigues ultimately aim to build unified models that integrate mechanical and molecular perspectives of morphogenesis.
 To test the generality of these mechanisms, they hope to explore whether other tissue types demonstrate patterning dynamics similar to those observed in skin.